Greek Eggplant Moussaka Recipe

 Greek moussaka is an easy eggplant casserole that's perfect for a weeknight dinner.

-• Eggplants - Italian or globe eggplants would work well for this recipe.
-Graffiti eggplants work just as fine.
-However, I don't suggest using thinner eggplants such as Chinese eggplants because the pieces will be too small after roasting.
-Remember that you don't have to peel the eggplants.
-The skin holds the flesh together and makes the transfer and slicing easier.
+• Eggplants: Italian or globe eggplants would work well for this recipe.
+Graffiti eggplants work just as well.
+However, I don’t recommend using thinner varieties like Chinese eggplants, as the pieces will become too small after roasting.
+Remember, you don’t need to peel the eggplants—the skin helps hold the flesh together.

-• Potatoes - Russet or Yukon gold work very well for this recipe.
-The potatoes will be partially cooked before layering.
+• Potatoes: Russet or Yukon Gold varieties work well for this recipe.
+The potatoes are partially cooked before layering.

-• Ground meat - Traditionally this dish is made with ground lamb.
-However, you can use ground beef or a combination of both.
+• Ground Meat: Traditionally, this dish is made with ground lamb.
+However, you can also use ground beef or a combination of the two.

-• Tomato paste - Use tomato paste for flavor and color.
-I don't recommend using tomato sauce as a substitute.
+• Tomato Paste: Use tomato paste for its rich flavor and vibrant color.
+I don’t recommend substituting it with tomato sauce as it would change the consistency of the sauce.

-• Butter: It's best to use unsalted butter for this recipe.
-If using salted, make sure to adjust the amount of salt in your meat sauce.
+• Butter: It’s best to use unsalted butter.
+If using salted butter, be sure to adjust the amount of salt in your meat sauce.

-• Milk: You can use whole milk or 2% to make this sauce.
-I don't recommend using skim or non dairy milk.
+• Milk: You can use whole milk or 2% milk for this sauce.
+I don’t recommend using skim milk or non-dairy milk.

-• Eggs: It's best if the eggs are at room temperature so they mix well into the sauce.
+• Eggs: It’s best if the eggs are at room temperature so they blend smoothly into the sauce.

-Bring a pot of water to boil and preheat the oven to 400°F. Slice the potatoes and eggplants (½ inch thickness).
-Brush olive oil on the eggplants and coat the baking sheet with cooking spray.
+First, bring a pot of water to a boil and preheat the oven to 400°F. Slice the potatoes and eggplants into 1/2-inch thick pieces.
+Brush the eggplants with olive oil and roast them in the oven.

 Place the eggplants on the baking sheet and roast them for 20 minutes until they are cooked and golden brown.
-Meanwhile, boil the potato slices for about five to seven minutes until they are somehow fork tender but are not falling apart.
+Meanwhile, boil the potato slices for about five to seven minutes, or until they are fork-tender but not falling apart.
+Drain and set them aside.

 Roast the eggplant slices in the oven.

-While the eggplants are roasting, prepare the meat sauce by sautéing onion until golden brown.
-Add the ground beef or lamb to the onion and garlic and brown completely.
+While the eggplants are roasting, prepare the meat sauce by sautéing the onion until golden brown.
+Add the ground beef or lamb to the onion and garlic, and brown completely.

-Add in crushed tomatoes, tomato paste and all the spices.
-The aroma of paprika and cinnamon will make your kitchen smell so good!
-Now that you have the potatoes ready, the eggplants roasted and the meat sauce completely cooked, it's time to make the bechamel sauce.
+Add the crushed tomatoes, tomato paste, and all the spices.
+Now that the potatoes are ready, the eggplants are roasted, and the meat sauce is fully cooked, it’s time to make the béchamel sauce.

 saute the onion and garlic with meat, add the tomato paste and crushed tomatoes and spices.

-Slowly add the milk (in four to five pours) to the butter and flour mixture and whisk very well after each addition, making sure no lumps are visible.
-Bring the mixture to simmer and cook until it thickens, which should take about five to seven minutes.
-As you can see in the photo below, the sauce is thick enough that it doesn't run off the wooden spoon.
+Gradually add the milk in four to five increments, whisking thoroughly after each addition to ensure no lumps form.
+Bring the mixture to a simmer and cook until it thickens, which should take about five to seven minutes.
+As shown in the photo below, the sauce is thick enough to coat a wooden spoon without running off.

-Turn the heat off and season the bechamel sauce with salt and pepper.
-Then add eggs and parmesan cheese.
-Whisk well until the sauce is smooth and no lumps are visible.
+Once thickened, turn off the heat and season the béchamel sauce with salt and pepper.
+Finally, add the eggs and Parmesan cheese, whisking until the sauce is smooth and lump-free.

 To make bechamel sauce, whisk flour and butter, add in milk and cook for a few minutes.
 Add eggs and parmesan cheese.

-Spread a thin layer of bechamel sauce at the bottom of a large baking dish (9x13) and then layer the potatoes on the sauce.
-Layer the eggplants on the potatoes and top with the meat sauce.
-Make sure it covers all the roasted eggplant slices.
+Now, spread a thin layer of béchamel sauce at the bottom of a large baking dish (9×13).
+Layer the potatoes over the sauce, followed by the eggplants, and then top with the meat sauce, ensuring it fully covers all the roasted eggplant slices.

 place the potatoes, add the eggplant and the sauce top with bechamel and parmesan then bake.